Table of Contents

 Positive family history is a risk factor.
 No other brain disorder or to explain the episode.
-Viral or bacterial Infection with associated fever predispose to the febrile seizures, as well as vaccination.
-Common viral infection with human herpes virus 6 (roseola) and vaccination with measles, mumps, rubella (MMR) are strong predisposing factors.
+Viral or bacterial infection with associated fever predisposes to the febrile seizures, as well as vaccination.
+Common viral infection with human herpesvirus 6 (roseola) and vaccination with measles, mumps, rubella (MMR) are strong predisposing factors.

 It is important to differentiate febrile seizures from other causes of convulsions in children, especially meningitis.
 CSF analysis is definitive in meningitis diagnosis.
 Most children will need antiepileptic medication after the first attack.